metmatera/master_thesis_marrtino_apps/blockly/README.md

 * Run the Blockly Robot app (on the client machine)

+Option 1.
+If you are on a Linux machine with marrtino_apps installed, just execute these commands:

 ```
 $ cd marrtino_apps/blockly
 $ firefox blockly_robot.html
 ```

+Oprion 2.
+If you set up a web server on the machine connected to the robot, you can use any browser on any machine (including tablet, smartphone, etc.) and connect to the IP of the robot.

+Note: to set up a web server follow instructions 'Web server update for Raspberry' in the Software page of MARRtino web site.

+* Use the Blockly Robot app

 Set IP of the robot (i.e., IP of the machine running the websocket server) and connect to it.